nilium/go-md3/README.md

     Converts provided MD3 files to OBJ files.
 Each frame is written as a separate OBJ file, named as such: `<basename>+<frameNumber>.obj`.
 Takes a few options:

-    - `-flipUVs=[on|off]` — if on, the V texture coordinates will be flipped by writing them out as `(1.0 - V)`.
+    - `-flipUVs=[true|false]` — if true, the V texture coordinates will be flipped by writing them out as `(1.0 - V)`.
 This is helpful if you work in a system that doesn't play nice with OpenGL's texture coordinate space.
-Defaults to on.
+Defaults to true.

-    - `-swapYZ=[on|off]` — if on, the Y and Z axes are swapped for vertices and normals.
-Defaults to on.
+    - `-swapYZ=[true|false]` — if true, the Y and Z axes are swapped for vertices and normals.
+Defaults to true.

     - `-o=path/to/output` — sets the output directory for OBJ files.
 Defaults to the current directory (`.`).